ArnoVdH/photoblog/content/blog/2019/ubi-introduction.md

 These last few years we see the idea of a (universal) basic income mentioned.
 It's not all over the news, but it's certainly something you've probably heard mentioning somewhere or read in passing.
 Not daily, but once in a while.
 In a thinkpiece somewhere probably, and probably by someone *progressive*.
 It's a fascinating idea that makes you think.
 Some people are revolted by it, others think it's a panacea to all society's problems.
 It's a lot more nuanced of course, but it's worth delving into.

-Back in 2015 I wrote [my master's thesis](/files/thesis.pdf) on the subject of basic income and libertarianism.
+Back in 2015 I wrote [my master's thesis](/files/thesis.pdf) on the subject of distributive justice, basic income and libertarianism.
 Ever since I've wanted to translate and maybe expand a little on the work I did, and share it with the world.
 This post is based on the first chapter.

 In this blogpost I will try to define and describe what a basic income could (and maybe should) be.
 What is and isn't a basic income, what some of the intended effects would be and some basic criticisms leveled against it.
 In a later blogpost I'd like to go deeper into the history of the idea.
 <!--more-->